Tooth loss does not have to mean loose dentures, restricted diets and embarrassment

 Dental implants are essentially small titanium screws that act as replacement teeth, and are surgically inserted into the jawbone.
 They are a strong, reliable and long-lasting treatment that restores the original function and comfort combined with enhanced aesthetics.

-Traditional dental restorations for missing teeth involved unstable dentures or unreliable bridgework.
+Traditional dental restorations for missing teeth involved dentures or bridgework.
+Though these options restored some function, they did so at a cost the surrounding teeth.
 With advancements in modern dental technology, we can use dental implants as one of the most effective restorative treatment options to date.
-They will never decay or require root canal treatment, and with good care can last over 10 years.
+They will never decay or require root canal treatment, and with good care can last a lifetime.

 Dental Implants are the most effective and comfortable alternative to natural teeth.
-Implants are essentially sophisticated replacement tooth roots which function as secure foundations to replace teeth which are missing or to be removed, e.g. following trauma or breakdown.
+Implants are essentially replacement tooth roots and function as secure foundations to replace teeth which are missing or to be removed, e.g. following trauma or breakdown.

-Missing teeth are not only detrimental to the aesthetics of your smile; they can also be detrimental to your total oral health.
+If you live in South Australia and are missing teeth, it’s not only detrimental to the aesthetics of your smile; it can also be detrimental to your total oral health.
 A tooth that is lost can cause:

 - An increased risk of periodontal disease and tooth decay